Mabo and Native Title

 December 8, 1988

-The High Court rules in Mabo (No. 1) that the 1985 Act is inconsistent with the Racial Discrimination Act 1975 (Cth) and it is overturned.
+The High Court rules in Mabo (No. 1) that the 1985 Act is inconsistent with the Racial Discrimination Act 1975 (Cth) and it is rejected.
 The case continues, and the plaintiffs are required to prove their traditional land ownership.

 Koiki Mabo and the continuing plaintiffs, Reverend David Passi and James Rice, with lawyer Bryan Keon-Cohen outside court in 1989